Lucerne Safety Guide

 Watch out for these common tourist scams.

-Politely decline or keep walking; legitimate Swiss charities rarely solicit on the street.
+Politely refuse.
+Legitimate Swiss charities rarely solicit tourists on the street.
+Report aggressive behaviour to the Tourist Police.

 Safety Tips